makeabilitylab/physcomp/resources/uw-courses.md

 There are a wide range of physical computing related courses at UW across many departments from Art to Engineering.
 Here's a sample (ordered alphabetically by course number).

 ### Undergrad
+Many of the 400 level courses are open to both ugrads and grads.
+In DXARTS, for example, the split is roughly 60% ugrad and 40% grad.

 - [**CSE 466: Software for Embedded Systems**](http://courses.cs.washington.edu/courses/cse466/) taught by [Bruce Hemingway](https://www.cs.washington.edu/people/faculty/bruceh).